blakkan/CabStuff/README.md

 ## 6 - Prediction

-The script ride_prediction.py takes the forecast from the postgres table weather_prediction and the model parameters from postgres table TBD, and produces postgres table ride_prediction.   ride_prediction.py can be run from the command line, but for production will be run via crontab (at 5, 15, 25, 35, 45, and 55 min after the hour).
-The output of this table is: For each of 5 boroughs, for each of 6 days, for each hour in each day, a predicted number of large taxis (4 or more passengers) and small vehicles (3 or fewer passengers).
-The timestamp of the weather_forecast used to generate the prediction is also passed through, so the user can verify the age of the forecast used for the predictions.
+The script zip_ride_prediction.py contains the logic to generate forecast for the next 6 days using the weather forecast from "weather_forecast" table and geo-coding from "zipcode_neighborhood_borough".
+The script retrieves the input data for the prediction by cross joining weather forecast with the zipcode-borough mapping.
+The model and vectorizer is picked from the persisted pickle file and ran against the input.
+This produces an integer value that represents the number of forecasted cab per zipcode per day.
+We use this daily forecast data along with hourly demand curve per zipcode to get hourly forecasted demand for taxis.
+The daily and hourly forecasted data is stored in the postgres tables as  "zip_ride_prediction" and "hourly_zip_ride_prediction" along with the model run timestamp. "zip_ride_prediction.py" can be run from the command line, but for production will be run via crontab (at 5, 15, 25, 35, 45, and 55 min after the hour).

 ## 7 - Tableau presentation